Zucchini Roll Ups – Simple, eye-catching appetisers made with shaved, griddled courgette. What will you fill yours with?

 Stay in touch

 If you are looking for more gluten free party inspiration, why not have a look at our Party, Picnic and Lunchbox Index?
-We have some great savoury ideas including our popular Puff Pastry Party Bites, Goats Cheese Stuffed Cherry Bomb Chillies and our Hot Smoked Salmon and Cream Cheese Tartlets.
+We have some great savoury ideas including our popular Puff Pastry Party Bites, Goats Cheese Stuffed Mini Peppers and Cherry Bomb Chillies and our Hot Smoked Salmon and Cream Cheese Tartlets.
 We even have some amazing Full English Breakfast Blinis… Perfect for entertaining.

 For everything else, head over to our Gluten Free Recipe Index and navigate anywhere you choose from there.